Do Fence Post Spikes [Or Anchors] Work?

 Cons

-Incompatible with Other Types of Fences
+Incompatible with Some Types of Fences

 Fence post spikes are ill-suited with chain links and commercial fence posts.